Name: Deadbeat Super Affiliate by Dan Brock.

 And I am a person who is considered a real super affiliate and I would not recommend much of the advise given out in this program…

-What Deadbeat Super Affiliates teaches (every lesson):
+What Deadbeat Super Affiliates teaches (every lesson explained):

-There are overall 23 lessons (0-23).
 This program also provides a forum.
 I didn’t see too much value there other than Dan talking and answering questions.
 But for the lessons:

 0: Just an intro to the program.

 1: Here you register with affiliate networks.
 Dan recommends 2, but you can register with any amount.

 2: You choose a market, aka niche market.
 This lesson I liked because it stresses how money can be made in markets that have desperate people in it wanting immediate solutions.
 What I personally say with niches is to pick the ones you like.
 Ideally pick ones that fit both my description and Dan’s.

 3: You go deeper into niche research with this lesson and Dan talks about finding keywords.